pioio/ezcli/README.md

 TODO: explain

 ## Typical usage
-- run `t` to list all the (not hidden) tasks in local `./tasks.py` file.
+- run `tt` to list all the (not hidden) tasks in local `./tasks.py` file.
 Some info is hidden from this overview.
-- run `t <task_name>` to run a task.
+- run `tt <task_name>` to run a task.
-- run `t <group_name>` to list only tasks in that group.
+- run `tt <group_name>` to list only tasks in that group.
 This view includes more detailed info than the full listing.

 The goal of `t` is to get a quick overview of all the tasks.
 You can always include `t -L` to view all the info for all the groups.
 But note that for large projects this can result in a lot of output

+## Listing tasks
+- `tt` is equivalent to `tt --list|-l` -- only shows mandatory and important parameters.
+- `tt -ll` lists tasks in more detail  -- includes all parameter, even optional ones.
+- `tt -lll` list tasks in even more detauls -- include all parameters, shows default values of optional parameters.

 ## Main features